An Article Quality Index (AQI) is a tool to measure and improve content quality.

 |Double-Line Spacing||Joe Doe||✔||X||✔||X|

-To make it easier to aggregate the data, you can simply put a "1" for fail and leave blank for pass.
+To make it easier to aggregate the data, you can simply put a 1 for pass and 0 for fail.

 Record your analysis in a spreadsheet with the URL of the article so you can review and fix issues later on.